ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 2. The node has been found compromised or is suspected so.

 3. The Client's authorization to be a group member with the current roles is not valid anymore, i.e., the access token has expired or has been revoked.
-If the AS provides token introspection (see {{Section 5.9 of I-D.ietf-ace-oauth-authz}}), the KDC can optionally use it and check whether the Client is still authorized.
+If the AS provides token introspection (see {{Section 5.9 of RFC9200}}), the KDC can optionally use it and check whether the Client is still authorized.

 In either case, the KDC performs the following actions.